MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/connect/consistent-authentication-connectivity-issues-with-tabs.md

   This issue might occur if the view was created and then the linked server was re-created, or a remote table was modified without rebuilding the View.

-  To resolve this issue, refresh the metadata of the linked server by running the `sp_refreshview` stored procedure.
+  **Solution**: Refresh the metadata of the linked server by running the `sp_refreshview` stored procedure.

 - **Proxy account doesn't have permissions** - An SQL Server Integration Service (SSIS) job that's run by SQL Agent might require permissions other than those that the SQL Agent service account can provide.

-For more information, see [SSIS package does not run when called from a SQL Server Agent job step](../../integration-services/ssis-package-doesnt-run-when-called-job-step.md).
+  **Solution:** To resolve this issue, see [SSIS package does not run when called from a SQL Server Agent job step](../../integration-services/ssis-package-doesnt-run-when-called-job-step.md).

 - **Unable to log in to SQL Server database** - The inability to log in can cause failures in authentication.

-For more information, see [MSSQLSERVER_18456](/sql/relational-databases/errors-events/mssqlserver-18456-database-engine-error#login-failed-for-user-username-or-login-failed-for-user-domainusername).
+  **Solution:** To resolve this issue, see [MSSQLSERVER_18456](/sql/relational-databases/errors-events/mssqlserver-18456-database-engine-error#login-failed-for-user-username-or-login-failed-for-user-domainusername).

 </details>